 Driving of piling (i.e: concrete, steel H-pile or wood) should typically progress from the interior (center) of the foundation to the outside.
 This is to reduce the effect of displaced soils becoming trapped and compacted in the center of a pile group.
 This increasingly compacted soil could cause problems with driving the piles in the center of the group.

-Office of Construction and Soils Design have defined the following general criteria to be used in their evaluation of requests for approval of vibratory hammers:
+Office of Construction and Materials and Soils Design have defined the following general criteria to be used in their evaluation of requests for approval of vibratory hammers:

 n Use of vibratory hammers will only be considered for steel piling.